COVID-19 pandemic in Russia: October–December 2020

 On 2 October, it was published that in total, more than 45,000 people had died to date with coronavirus in Russia.
 The fatality rate in Russia was 4.6% at the end of August 2020.
 On 4 October there were confirmed 10,499 and it was the highest number since May 2020.
 13,634 were confirmed on 11 October.
 15,150 were confirmed on 15 October and it was the highest number since the pandemic started.
 Also daily deaths have steadily been increasing.
 There are now 23,723 deaths in the country.

 On 6 November, Russian statistics published that 55,671 people had died with coronavirus before 30 September 2020.
 The official death toll was 20,891.
 On 8 November 2020, Russia reported 20,498 new coronavirus infections and 286 coronavirus-related deaths.
 This brings the number of infected cases to a total of 1,774,334 and the death toll to 30,537.

 On 28 December, the Federal State Statistics Service said that the amount of recorded deaths from all causes between January and November had risen by 229,700 compared to 2019.
-Tatyana Golikova, Deputy Prime Minister of Russia, said that more than 81% of these deaths could be attributed to COVID-19, meaning at least an estimated 186,000 Russians had died because of the virus.
+Tatyana Golikova, Deputy Chairman of the Government, said that more than 81% of these deaths could be attributed to COVID-19, meaning at least an estimated 186,000 Russians had died because of the virus.

+2021

 According to a Levada poll conducted in November 2021, percentage of those who are concerned about getting infected with COVID-19 is 48%, while those not concerned 50%, while 39% personally knew someone who survived COVID-19 infection in acute form and 27% knew someone who died as result.
 61% believes that COVID-19 is a biological weapon, and that belief is much more widespread among 55+ respondents (68%) than among younger ones (43%).